-The Board of De La Salle adopts the following policy effective on the date that the policy is adopted by the Board.
+The Board of Lee A. Tolbert Community Academy adopts the following policy effective on the date that the policy is adopted by the Board.

 SECTION 1.
-All students attending De La Salle are required to be in compliance with state law mandating immunization against specific diseases.
+All students attending Lee A. Tolbert Community Academy are required to be in compliance with state law mandating immunization against specific diseases92.
 Failure to comply with immunization requirements will result in exclusion from school until proof of compliance is provided.
-Homeless children will be granted a temporary twenty-four (24) hour grace period within which to submit proof of compliance.107
+Homeless children will be granted a temporary twenty-four (24) hour grace period within which to submit proof of compliance.93

 SECTION 2.
-The Executive Director or his/her designee shall institute procedures for the maintenance of health records, demonstrating the immunization status of every student enrolled or attending the School, and for the completion of all necessary reports in accordance with Missouri Department of Health and SeniorServices' guidelines.
+The Office of the Superintendent shall institute procedures for the maintenance of health records, demonstrating the immunization status of every student enrolled or attending the Academy, and for the completion of all necessary reports in accordance with Missouri Department of Health and Senior Services' guidelines.